This is Part I of a two part Blog post on licensing in our industry.

 I recently had an unsettling incident in my own salon that has inspired this post.
 First, some history before I explain.

-- My blog is for my clients.
+- My blog was originally intended for my clients.
 I was blogging before it was called’ blogging’.
 In 2006 I would attach “notes to my clients” on our website.
 Later these posts would be termed “blogs” by the online industry.
 Since then I have learned (and it is flattering) that many in the beauty industry read my blog.
-This post, in particular, is very much for all salon clients.
-I am writing it to inform them of some startling facts about our industry.
+This post in particular is very much for all salon clients, perhaps some professionals too.
+I am writing to inform of some startling facts about our industry.

 - I have a passion for keeping my industry professional.
 It will inspire the real professionals (who are properly licensed) to say, “it is about time someone addressed this problem”.
 Those of you who perform and charge people for beauty services that you are not licensed to perform- may be upset by what you are about to read.

 That evening I did some reflecting.
 I remembered a year earlier someone had called the salon saying” Hello I am the assistant of so and so, who is a celebrity (oh that word!) makeup artist and she is educating salons and beauty schools for a 3 day class which is normally $1200.
 She is offering a special for the price of $900.
 When would you like to book and how would you like to pay?”
 I was a little shocked at the bold call.
 My family owns a construction company.
 I felt like that would be like us calling a homeowner and saying “the price of our luxury 3 tier deck is $20,000 but we are offering it for $15,000, when do you want us to build it and how would you like to pay?”
 At the time I thought, “Wow, do salons actually buy that?”
 I just said, “No thank you. “ Thinking back that night on the whole situation, I remembered that it was Sheila!
-If the whole purpose of Beauty schools (which are privately owned mind you)is to teach a student to become a licensed cosmetologist, why is she giving classes there??
-Probably because like me, they were confused about freelance work.
+If the whole purpose of Beauty schools (which are privately owned mind you) is to teach a student to become a licensed cosmetologist, why is she giving classes there??
+Did the schools not vet freelance educators?

 In the meantime check here to see if who you are paying for beauty services is actually licensed or not!
 All you have to do is enter a service providers name and the county.
 This is a database for LICENSED people, so if their name does not show up, they are not licensed and have no right to charge for beauty services.